-We have created operational bodies of governance and we have equipped ourselves with instruments, which will enable us to integrate sustainability into our businesses.
+We have set up governance and operational bodies and have equipped ourselves with tools that enable us to integrate sustainability into our businesses.

-The Committee is an internal, collegial, advisory body, which assists the Board of Directors on the subject of corporate ethics and on environmental, social and governance topics.
-More specifically, the Committee encourages the integration of sustainability into corporate strategy and culture, supervises the way in which the company dialogues with its stakeholders and follows the objectives of sustainability, examines the guidelines, monitors implementation of the Sustainability Plan and checks compliance with the Code of Ethics.
+This is a collegiate body and internal board committee, which assists the Board of Directors in matters concerning business ethics and environmental, social and governance issues.
+More specifically, the Committee encourages the integration of sustainability into corporate strategy and culture, supervises the way in which the company dialogues with its stakeholders and its pursuance of sustainability objectives, examines the guidelines, monitors implementation of the Sustainability Plan and checks compliance with the Code of Ethics.

-The Sustainability Group has the task of coordinating and developing sustainability in Group processes and business activities.
-The Group belongs to the Risk & Compliance Department, reporting to the Chairman and to the CEO.
+The Sustainability Unit’s tasks include the coordination and development of sustainability in the Group’s processes and operations.
+This Unit forms part of the Risk and Compliance Department, which reports to the Chairman and, functionally, to the CEO.

-The Sustainability Consultation Round Table was formally set up when the 2018-2022 Sustainability Plan was approved.
-This collegial body, consisting of the main corporate staff departments, helps the Chairman and the Chief Executive Officer to supervise the implementation and regular review of the Sustainability Plan and encourage the integration of sustainability in company management.
+The Sustainability Round Table was set up at the time of approving the 2018-2022 Sustainability Plan.
+This collegial body, comprising the main corporate staff departments, supports the Chairman and the Chief Executive Officer in supervising the implementation and periodic review of the Sustainability Plan and promotes the integration of sustainability in company management.

 The Round Table became fully operational in 2018 and focused especially on governance levels and on monitoring the progress of the operational sustainability objectives.

-Again regarding the integration of sustainability into our business, we have organised seminars focusing on specific corporate targets to take a closer look at certain topics of sustainability, such as Climate Change, Sustainability in corporate risk management, and the System of performance management and objectives of sustainability.
+Again regarding the integration of sustainability into our business, with the assistance of experts we organised study seminars, intended for specific corporate targets, to take a closer look at certain topics of sustainability, such as Climate Change, Sustainability in corporate risk management, performance management System and sustainability objectives.

-Our internal regulations and our management and control systems are the governance tools, which ensure our organisation is operating correctly not only by identifying general directives, but also by turning strategic plans into concrete actions.
+Our internal regulations and management and control systems are the governance tools that ensure our organisation is operating correctly, from the identification of general directives to the turning of strategic plans into concrete actions.

-Our Policy of sustainability and our quality, environmental, safety and energy system, focuses our operations on major topics, such as the promotion of the culture of quality, respect for the environment and protection of ecosystems.
-It ensures we value our staff and their safety in the workplace, manage our resources efficiently and carry out risk analysis.
-It assists us in responsibly managing our economic, social and environmental impact, and helps us dialogue with our stakeholders and encourage sustainability along the value chain.
+Our sustainability Policy and our quality, environmental, safety and energy systems focus our operations on major issues, such as promotion of the quality culture, respect for the environment and protection of the ecosystems, the valuation of people and safety in the workplace, the efficient management of resources, the analysis of risks, the responsible management of economic, social and environmental impacts, the dialogue with stakeholders and promotion of sustainability throughout the value chain.

-The Policy is an integral part of the Management Systems we have adopted to govern the quality, environment, safety and energy of our business activities.
+The Policy is an integral part of the Management Systems adopted by us to govern aspects of our business activities concerning quality, environment, safety and energy.

-To facilitate an overview of the risks, in 2018 we began the ERM Programme based on the recent COSO Framework “Enterprise Risk Management (ERM) – integrating with Strategy and Performance, The aim is not only to reveal the nature and level of the main risks which could prevent us from achieving our objectives of business and sustainability planning, but also to address strategies to develop a plan of mitigation, where necessary.
+To facilitate an integrated vision of risks, in 2018 we launched the ERM Programme based on the recent COSO framework “Enterprise Risk Management (ERM) – integrating with Strategy and Performance”, designed not only to reveal the nature and level of the main risks which could prevent us from achieving our business and sustainability planning objectives, but also to address strategies for the development of a mitigation plan, where necessary.

-We are aware of the economic, social and environmental challenges and have joined external initiatives, whose values are consistent with our governance.
-These include: Global Compact Network Italia, CSR Manager Network, Integrated Governance Index (IGI), ESG Governance LAB e Carbon Discoscure Project.
+Being aware of the new economic, social and environmental challenges we take part in external initiatives, whose values are consistent with our governance.
+These include: Global Compact Network Italia, CSR Manager Network, Integrated Governance Index (IGI), ESG Governance LAB and Carbon Discoscure Project.

 Towards integrated governance: the Integrated Governance Index (IGI)

-The IGI is a quantitative index, which evaluates the first 100 listed companies on the extent to which they integrate sustainability into corporate governance.
-They are rated according to a questionnaire, which also gives details of especially relevant, "extraordinary" topics for the year alongside more "commonplace" topics of governance.
-In April 2017, Acea was asked to take part in the IGI survey for the first time and obtained a score of 55.90, halfway down the general classification of participants (17th out of 33).
+The IGI is a quantitative index, which assesses the top 100 listed companies based on the extent to which they integrate sustainability into corporate governance.
+Their score is obtained based on a questionnaire, which also gives details of especially relevant, "extraordinary" issues pertaining to the year alongside more "commonplace" topics of governance.
+In April 2017, Acea was asked to take part in the IGI survey for the first time and obtained a score of 55.90, positioning itself halfway down the general classification of participants (17th out of 33).
 In the 2018 assessment, Acea improved its position and rose to 14th out of 47 with a score of 61.2.